ethereum-optimism/optimistic-specs/specs/rollup-node.md

 ancestor, and can re-derive the L2 chain from that L1 block and onward.

 The rollup node maintains two heads of the L2 Chain: the unsafe head (often called head) and the safe head.
-Each L2 block has an L1 Origin block that it references in the L1 Info deposit transaction.
+Each L2 block has an L1 Attributes block that it references in the L1 Info deposit transaction.
-The unsafe head is the L2 block with the highest number who's L1 Origin block is canonical in the new L1 chain.
+The unsafe head is the head of the L2 chain.
+It's L1 Attributes should be canonical or potentially extending the canonical chain (if the rollup node has not yet seen the L1 block that it is based upon).
-The safe head is the L2 block that was derived from a sequencing window that did not change with the reorg.
+The safe head is the the last L2 block of the last epoch whose sequencing window is complete (i.e. the epoch with number `L1Head.number` - `SEQUENCING_WINDOW_SIZE`).

 Determining the unsafe head in the case of an L1 reorg is easy.
-Start with the current L2 Head and walk the L1 chain until the L1 Origin of an L2 block is canonical.
+Start with the current L2 Head and walk the L1 chain until the L1 Attributes of an L2 block is canonical or not found (and ahead of the current L1 head).

-To determine the safe head, the straightforward approach is to walk back from the unsafe head until the L1 Origin number is a full sequencing window behind the L1 Origin number of the unsafe head.
+To determine the safe head, the straightforward approach is to walk back from the unsafe head until the L1 Attributes number is a full sequencing window behind the L1 Attributes number of the unsafe head.

-The purpose of this is to ensure that if the sequencing window for a L2 block has changed since it was derived, that the L2 block is re-derived.
-The start of the sequencing window for a L2 block is committed to in the L1 Origin; however the end of the window is based on a block number (note that it cannot be done any other way).
-As such we must find the highest L1 block that is common to both L1 chains (the reorg base) and the safe head is the L2 block who's sequencing window ends at the reorg base.
-Any L2 block after that will have a different sequencing window.
+The purpose of this is to ensure that if the sequencing window for a L2 block has changed since it was derived, that L2 block is re-derived.

-Walking the L2 chain until we find a canonical L1 block as the L1 origin is a straightforward way to determining the reorg base and it also serves as an implicit commitment to the end of the sequencing window for any L2 block.
+The first L1 block of the sequencing window is the L1 attributes for that L2 block.
+The end of the sequencing window is the canonical L1 block whose number is `SEQUENCING_WINDOW` larger than the start.
+The end of the window must be selected by number otherwise the sequencer would not be able to create batches.
+The problem with selecting the end of the window by number is that when an L1 reorg occurs, the blocks (and thus batches) in the window could change.
+We must find the find the first L2 block whose complete sequencing window is unchanged in the reorg.

 When walking back on the L2 chain, care should be taken to not walk past the rollup genesis.